-Recent graduates have appeared in the Broadway or touring productions of Show Boat, Miss Saigon, The Secret Garden, Forever Plaid, The Will Rogers Follies, Les Misérables, Side Show, The Phantom of the Opera, Ragtime, Fosse, Fiddler on the Roof, Footloose, State Fair, Cats, Rent, Titanic, The Scarlet Pimpernel, Beauty and the Beast, Candide and Carousel, as well as in not-for-profit theatres such as the Old Globe Theatre, the Goodspeed Opera House, the McCarter Theatre, the Guthrie Theatre, Theatreworks USA, and the Pittsburgh Civic Light Opera.
+Recent graduates have appeared in the Broadway or touring productions of The Book of Mormon, Kinky Boots, Hair, Les Misérables, Cinderella, Dreamgirls, Jersey Boys, Wicked, Show Boat, The Lion King, Bullets over Broadway, Miss Saigon, Mamma Mia!, Aladdin, Motown the Musical, The Secret Garden, Forever Plaid, The Will Rogers Follies, Side Show, The Phantom of the Opera, Ragtime, Fosse, Fiddler on the Roof, Footloose, State Fair, Cats, Rent, Titanic, The Scarlet Pimpernel, Beauty and the Beast, Candide, and Carousel, as well as in not-for-profit theatres such as the Old Globe Theatre, the Goodspeed Opera House, the McCarter Theatre, the Guthrie Theatre, Theatreworks USA, and the Pittsburgh Civic Light Opera.

 Andre De Shields (The Wiz, Ain’t Misbehavin')

 Frank Rich (former theatre critic for The New York Times)

 Sheldon Harnick (lyricist of Fiddler on the Roof, Fiorello!, The Apple Tree)